-In this article we’ll highlight the SiriusDecisions Demand Unit Waterfall.
-We’ll go over what it is, what it means for organizations and explain how you can implement the model within your revenue operations.
+In this article, we’ll highlight the SiriusDecisions Demand Unit Waterfall.
+We’ll go over what it is, what it means for organizations, and explain how you can implement the model within your revenue operations.

 What is the SiriusDecisions Demand Waterfall?

 For years the SiriusDecisions framework has been used to manage the demand generation process.
 The first model was praised for its clarity and simplicity.
-Its wide adoption helped demand generation marketers visualize customer acquisition in a straight forward funnel.
+Its wide adoption helped demand generation marketers visualize customer acquisition in a straightforward funnel.

-The past model, while immensely valuable at the time, proved only to emphasize the chasm between marketing and sales as consumer behaviour evolved.
+The past model, while immensely valuable at the time, proved only to emphasize the chasm between marketing and sales as consumer behavior evolved.
 The simple truth was the way organizations bought services and solutions changed.

 Inside organizations it’s not uncommon for sales departments to operate on accounts while marketing teams concentrate on leads and individual personas.
 What was needed was a model that both sales and marketing could rally behind together.

 In 2017 the newly updated SiriusDecisions Demand Unit Waterfall was developed to take the model to the next level.